What Are The Various Types Of Psychology?

 A forensic psychologist works with the justice system and can help understand criminal behavior.
 For example, a forensic psychologist might interview a criminal to analyze the subject's thoughts and behaviors during an event.
 By doing so, they can learn what their motives might have been and evaluate how much of a potential threat they pose to society.

-These individuals can also help survivors of a crime find closure and even prevent future crimes from occurring.
+Forensic psychologists can also help survivors of a crime find closure and even prevent future crimes from occurring.
 Outside criminal law, forensic psychologists are often involved with family law, such as custody cases.
-Also, they might be involved in criminal profiling.
+Also, these psychologists might be involved in criminal profiling.
 However, this task is often assigned to law enforcement officers trained to do so.

 Neuropsychology